 Mainecare (Maine’s Medicaid Program)

 Most people do not realize that Medicaid/Mainecare is not just for the poor or impoverished.
-Generally, people who need Medicaid planning are middle class or upper-middle class people who have saved their entire lives for retirement, only to be shocked and dismayed at the incredibly high cost of long-term care.
+Generally, people who need Medicaid planning are middle-class or upper-middle-class people who have saved their entire lives for retirement, only to be shocked and dismayed at the incredibly high cost of long-term care.
 This is why long-term care planning is so important.

-Proper Medicaid planning will put together strategies to assist individuals pay the incredibly high costs associated with long-term care and protect their assets so they have something to pass onto their heirs.
+Proper Medicaid and long-term care planning will put together strategies to assist individuals to pay the incredibly high costs associated with long-term care and protect their assets so they have something to pass onto their heirs.

 The United States government provides many benefits and resources for seniors.
 Chief among these benefits is a government health care program called Medicare.
 While this may seem like a household name, many seniors are unaware if they are eligible, and what benefits they may receive.